 This article will help you to decide which programming language has the most potential.

 Here’s a table summary:

-In 99% of cases, it’s most appropriate to pick the same programming language for your test automation as your developers.
+In most cases, it’s most appropriate to pick the same programming language for your test automation as the developers.

 What do you think is the best programming language for test automation?